FranQuant/pytorch_dl_apps/README.md

 This repository accompanies a self-directed study of the *pre-release draft* of
 **“Deep Learning with PyTorch”** by **Dr. Yves Hilpisch** (O’Reilly, forthcoming).

-It reproduces and extends selected chapters from the manuscript, linking classical machine-learning foundations to modern deep-learning concepts within a **quantitative-finance** context.
+It reproduces and extends selected chapters from the manuscript, linking classical machine-learning foundations to modern deep-learning concepts.

 Each notebook builds progressively—from core NumPy and scikit-learn workflows to PyTorch-based architectures—providing a transparent and reproducible learning path for applied machine learning in finance.